The Cool Air Myth

 Hair reshapes when tension is applied.

-That is not the same as building structure.
+Lower surface temperature is not the same thing as building structure.

 A blow styling system operates in sequence.